chmaha/ReaClassical/docs/terminal_guide.md

 ### Examples

 - `stats?` — Get a full spoken overview of the project (length, item/track counts, FX/automation, mixer layout) to orient yourself in an unfamiliar or long-running session.
+- `stats.session?` — Just check how long you've been working this session, without the full report.
+- `stats.session` — Start a fresh session clock at the top of a new working block.
+- `stats.fx?` — Quickly check FX/automation counts mid-session without the full report.
+- `stats.cp` — Paste the full project report into an email to a client or collaborator.
+- `stats.cpver` — Paste just the version info into a bug report.
 - `overs?` — Before rendering, scan for any clipped peaks across all unmuted tracks.
 - `overs=-3` — Tighten the over-detection threshold to -3 dB for a stricter check ahead of a critical master.
 - `peak?` — Jump straight to the single loudest moment in the project to check it by ear.